 Step 6 - Wipe Area

-Once the scratch is gone, use the second soft towel to wipe away any excess scratch compound.
+Once the scratch is gone, use the second soft towel to wipe away any excess compound.
 The area is most likely glossier and more revived than the rest of the paint.

 Step 7 - Buff Entire Car

 Remove the wool buffing pad from the buffer and put on the foam buffing pad.
 Proceed to buff the entire car.
-Once you are done, use the soft towel again and wipe down the area to move any pad debris.
+Once you are done, use the soft towel again and wipe down the area to remove any pad debris.

 Step 8 - Apply Wax to Car

 After you are done buffing, you will now need to apply the wax to your paint's surface.
 A high-quality wax will ensure you get an even and lustrous shine.
 Your local automotive supply and accessory store stocks a wide variety.